James Nash (musician): Music technology

 Nash has a degree in computer science from Stanford University.
 In 2010, Nash was musical curator for TEDxAlcatraz in San Francisco, including productions with the Grateful Dead’s Bob Weir and cellist Peter Gregson.
 His TEDx talk “Russell County Gorge” was featured in the 2011 TEDx Global Music Project.
 In 2012, Nash co-founded the music streaming app Spacebar, which was featured at the 2013 TechCrunch Disrupt in New York.
 Nash and Spacebar hold multiple US Patents for asynchronous audio and video streaming.
 Nash is a regular gear review contributor to Guitar Player magazine.

 Personal life

 Nash is a frequent Little League Baseball and basketball coach.
 In 2015 he received a Willie Mac Award from the San Francisco Giants for leadership in youth coaching.
+In 2024 he received the Uncle Abe/Marty Lurie Award from the San Francisco Italian Athletic Club.
 Nash and his partner Miranda have two sons.